Research Artist Offers to

 * Visit whatever pages come up in your word-string searches and see what people have to say.
 At the end of the match list, if Google says they are not showing duplicate results, but that you can see them by clicking a link, CLICK THE LINK.
 This can be very enlightening.
 Keep in mind that some businesses sending these emails have figured out how to disguise and avoid this type of detection.
 So even if you don't get matches, you still have to do due diligence in order to figure out whether the offer is right for you.

 * Check any website's popularity or online ranking to see how much traffic they get.
-Do this especially when the offer is to pay to have your art included on a website.
-Sites with low popularity rankings, or with little or no traffic data available could be cause for concern.
+Do this especially when the offer is to pay to have your art included on a website or social media page.
+Sites with low popularity rankings, minimal engagement from followers, or with little or no traffic data available could be cause for concern.
 Websites without much traffic will do little to get the word out about your art.

 * How many events, offers, or opportunities does the company contacting you make per month or year?
-The more offers a company makes per year, the less attention they can devote to each.
+The more offers a company makes per year, the less attention they can devote to each individual one.
 For example, major art fair production companies typically produce only a handful of events per year.
 Why?
-Because in order to make those fairs successful, need to devote loads of time, labor, and hands-on involvement are necessary.
+Because in order to make those fairs successful, devoting loads of time, labor, production and advertising costs, focus on logistical details, marketing, promotion, and other aspects of hands-on involvement are necessary.
 If a company makes multiple offers per month for example, you might want to do some research into how effective or successful that participating in those events might actually be in advancing your art career.

-* Ask for complete lists of ALL artists who have participated in whatever offer you receive.
+* If you can't find names of participating artists on a sender's website or social media pages, ask for complete lists of ALL artists who have payed for whatever offer you receive.
 This is especially important if the event or opportunity repeats every year or two.
-For example, if you are being asked to pay to be in an art fair or show at a gallery, ask for a COMPLETE list of all artists who have participated in recent years, not just a few hand-picked names they want you to see, but the COMPLETE list of every artist involved.
+For example, if you are being asked to pay to be in an art fair or show your art at a gallery, ask for a COMPLETE list of all artists who have participated in recent years, not just a few hand-picked names they want you to see, but the COMPLETE list of every artist involved.
 Ask for at least the last several years.
-Established galleries typically list the artists they represent and the shows they've given those artists.
+Established galleries typically list names of all artists they currently represent and the shows they've had for those artists.
 Likewise, established art fairs typically list names of all participating exhibitors.
-You deserve to know these facts before you buy in.
+You deserve to know these facts-- aka what other artists have to say-- before you buy in.

 * If complete lists of participants are posted or you can get complete lists, contact at least five (preferably more) artists who you choose at random.
-Ask whether they benefitted from the offers including sales, commissions, invitations to show at galleries that DO NOT charge, and so on.
+Ask whether they benefitted from the offers such as making increased sales, getting more commissions, getting invited to show at galleries that DO NOT charge, and so on.
 Did these artists make a profit over investment?
 Did they at least break even?
 Would they participate in those offers again?
 Would they recommend the offers to others?
 Saying they met lots of other artists, that lots of people saw their art, or that they had a great time is NOT enough.
 You want tangible proof that the money they paid yielded tangible benefits, and nothing less.

 * If you receive an offer to be included in a book, magazine, or directory that is supposedly distributed nationally or internationally, the first question to ask is whether it is published in hard-copy, print-on-demand only, available at retail outlets, or only available online.
 If published in hard-copy, ask how many copies are printed.
 Don't automatically assume a hard-copy version exists.